 Also set into the external wall of the Observatory is the Shepherd 24-Hour Gate Clock, one of the first electrically driven public clocks, installed in 1852.
 The dial is set to Greenwich Mean Time (that is, it does not take into account the 1 hour switch to British Summer Time).
 The clock is accurate to 0.5 of a second.

 Beneath the Shepherd Clock is an Ordnance Survey bench mark plaque marking the official height above sea level, and a set of standardised British Imperial measures.
 The measures were mounted here sometime prior to 1866 to allow the public to check measures of length against officially standardised lengths.
 They consist of protruding D-shaped studs set exactly 1 yard, 2 feet, 1 foot, 6 inches, and 3 inches apart.

 Atop a corner turret of Flamsteed House is a large red ball on a gilded pole, installed in 1833.
 Every day at precisely one o'clock the ball rises to the top of the pole, then drops to the bottom.
 The ball system was created so that ship captains on the river could set their clocks precisely, and use 'Greenwich Mean Time' for their navigation.
 Time measured from the Royal Observatory ball was the most precisely measured time in the world.

-The Observatory is linked to the modern Planetarium, where visitors can enjoy stargazing and regular audio-visual journeys through the Universe.
+The Observatory is linked to the modern Planetarium further up the hill, where visitors can enjoy stargazing and regular audio-visual journeys through the Universe.
 Immediately outside the Observatory entrance is a statue of General James Wolfe, hero of the Battle of Quebec.
-From the railing below the statue you can enjoy fabulous views dow the slope of the hill towards Queen's House and the Old Royal Naval College.
+From the railing below the statue you can enjoy fabulous views down the slope of the hill towards Queen's House and the Old Royal Naval College.
 This is one of London's great views!

 About Royal Observatory, Greenwich